trouch/CreawsomeMod/README.md

 ![mac os folders](https://github.com/trouch/CreawsomeMod/raw/master/doc/img/macos.png)

 ### Linux
-Not tested yet !
+Please refer to the [bug tracker](https://github.com/trouch/CreawsomeMod/issues/27) for more information.

 # Usage

-## Power-Cycle your printer
-If you just printed something with another profile, please power-cycle your printer once. _This is required to reset your firmware settings to defaults.
-Profiles with jerk/accel control enable add M204/M205 commands in the generated gcode which may gives unexpected result when using CreawsomeMod right after._

-## New Machine
+## Add a new Machine
 Once you have installed the package mod, you can start Cura and create a new machine using the new `CreawsomeMod` category so you can access the modified profiles.
 That's it !

 ![machines screen](https://github.com/trouch/CreawsomeMod/raw/master/doc/img/screen-add-machine.png)

 Feel free to check the start g-code and adjust it to your need.
-By default it has following sequence :
-- G28 home axis
-- M420 to recall ABL mesh and setup Fade Height to 2mm
-- Draw a purge line following the front edge
-- Start Printing

 ## Material Settings
 It is really important that you use the material profiles capabilities to duplicate Generic ones and adjust temperatures as well as retractation settings there for each of your spool !